Sonderaktion 1005

 successful) extermination of all Jews in the General Government occupied zone of Poland.
 Groups of Sonderkommando prisoners, officially called Leichenkommandos ("corpse units"), were forced to exhume mass graves and burn the bodies; inmates were often put in chains to prevent them from escaping.

-The project was put in place to destroy evidence of the genocide that had been committed by the Order Police battalions and Einsatzgruppen, the German death squads who murdered millions, including more than 1 million Jews, Roma and Slavs.
+The project was put in place to destroy evidence of the genocide that had been committed by the Order Police battalions and Einsatzgruppen, the German death squads who murdered millions, including more than one million Jews, Roma and Slavs.
 The Aktion was overseen by selected squads of the Sicherheitsdienst (SD) and the uniformed Order Police.

 Operations

-In March 1942, Reinhard Heydrich, head of the Reich Security Main Office, placed high-ranking SS functionary Paul Blobel in charge of the Aktion 1005, but its start was delayed after Heydrich was assassinated in early June 1942.
+In March 1942, Reinhard Heydrich, head of the Reich Security Main Office, placed high-ranking SS functionary Paul Blobel in charge of the Aktion 1005, but its start was delayed after Heydrich died in early June 1942 from wounds sustained in an assassination attempt.
 It was after the end of June that Heinrich Müller, head of the Gestapo, finally gave Blobel his orders.
 While the principal aim was to erase evidence of Jewish exterminations, the Aktion would also include non-Jewish victims of Nazi persecution.

 Blobel began his work experimenting at the Chełmno extermination camp (Kulmhof).
 Attempts to use incendiary bombs to destroy exhumed bodies were unsuccessful, as the weapons set fire to nearby forests.
-The most effective way was eventually found to be a giant pyres on iron grills.
+The most effective way was eventually found to be giant pyres on iron grills.
 The method involved building alternating layers of corpses and firewood on railway tracks.
 After the pyre burned down, remaining bone fragments could be crushed by pounding with heavy dowels or in a grinding machine and then re-buried in pits.
-The operation officially began at Sobibór extermination camp.
+The operation officially began at Sobibor extermination camp.
 The Leichenkommando exhumed the bodies from mass graves around the camp and then burned them; their work done, they themselves were then executed.
 The process then moved to Bełżec in November 1942.
 The Auschwitz and Majdanek camps had crematoria with furnace rooms on site to dispose of the bodies and so the Aktion 1005 commandos were not needed there.
 "Surplus" corpses were burned by their own prisoners (pictured).